-Buying Christmas presents for female cyclists can feel like a minefield - especially if you're not one yourself!
+Buying presents for female cyclists can feel like a minefield, no matter what the occasion - especially if you're not one yourself!
 So let us put a reassuring arm around your shoulders and give you some priceless tips to guarantee she's smiling on the Big Day...

 First things first: let's talk budget.

 If your budget is less than £20, there'll be inevitable limitations, but don't panic!
 There's plenty of great stuff available and you may well be surprised...

 An odd one to start with - if you've ever sat on a bike saddle for more than a few miles in unpadded bottoms, you'll know how uncomfortable it can be!
 'Chammy cream' is a godsend - it's designed to be slapped, smeared or wiped liberally on the affected areas.

 We sell specially formulated female chamois creams that avoid any sensitivity or stinging 'down there'...
 She'll love you forever with this one.

 Yes, yes, traditionally not the most exciting.
 But cycling socks have become big news in recent years - 'sock doping' has been proven* to make you ride faster and... just better.